 Summit attendees traveled by bus from the David L. Lawrence Convention Center downtown to the North Side and arrived at City of Asylum, home of co-founders R. Henry Reese and Diane Samuels.
 They marveled at the unique location, now a thriving community for writers, readers, and neighbors.
 Once they found their seats, the Bayer Center’s Peggy Outon introduced them to the Covestro Institute for Engagement and welcomed lively and engaging dialogue about how cities can leverage and embrace cross-sector partnerships for impactful change in their cities, from Austin to Ann Arbor.

-Lulu Orr, Program Director of the Covestro Institute for Engagement, introduced PNC’s Tracy DeCock, who spoke about the importance of high-quality boards of directors for nonprofits through BoardsWork!
+Lulu Orr, Program Director of the Covestro Center for Community Engagement, introduced PNC’s Tracy DeCock, who spoke about the importance of high-quality boards of directors for nonprofits through BoardsWork!
 Lulu also demonstrated through personal testimonial the value of customized board member matching for both the nonprofit and the individual.

 The workshop came to a close with a panel discussion focused on extending skills-based volunteering to municipalities.
 Jim Price (Sustainable Pittsburgh), Shelley Ranii (Alcoa), and Kyle Winkler (City of Pittsburgh) discussed the unique challenge of municipality work and engaged with the audience on how scoping projects and working together as a team were key to the success of their recycling initiative.